ciandt/tech-gallery/README.md

 ## Setup Instructions

+1. First of all, follow the quickstart presented on [App Engine][1].

+	1. Create the Google Cloud Project on your machine;
+	2. Initialize the SDK;

+2. Create a GCP Project.
+	1. Create on the Google CLoud Page

+	PS: Save the project ID to use it latter.

+3. Migrating Endpoints Framework to App Engine using  [Google Cloud Endpoints][3].
+	1. Run the command that are described on the link (and pay attention to 'YOUR-PROJECT_ID')

+4. Set up you devlopment environment.
+    1. Run the commands presented on [6].
+    2. Run the commands presented on [7].
+    3. On `pom.xml` put your project ID on hostname.
-1. Update the value of `application` in `appengine-web.xml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+    4. Update the value of `application` in `appengine-web.xml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.

-1. Optional step: These sub steps are not required but you need this if you want to have auth protected methods.
+5. Optional step: These sub steps are not required but you need this if you want to have auth protected methods.

     1. Update the values: